The Best Places to Buy Indonesian Rupiah in New Zealand

 At The Currency Shop, we keep things nice and simple.
 Because every company has different exchange rates and fees, finding the best deal can be a minefield.
 That’s where we step in.
 We bring together all your options, highlight the fees and rates per provider, and show you the best possible deals.

 This is usually the cheapest way to buy currency, but you need some time.
-You even pick it up at the airport before you head off.
+You can choose where to pick the order up from or get it home delivered.

 This is the best way to get currency quickly.
 You will find them in major shopping centres and towns.

-- The exchange rates are better in your city.
+- The IDR 'buy' rates are better in your city.
 So it can be worth going there if you're exchanging more than $2,000

 - Always ask for a better rate.
 We've found you can often get a better deal just by asking, particularly if you're buying more than $100